RSV, Flu & COVID: What you need to know

-The best thing parents and caregivers can do to keep their children healthy and safe is to practice all the measures that were emphasized during the pandemic: avoid contact with those who are sick, wash hands frequently, clean and disinfect surfaces and stay up to date on all routine vaccinations, including flu shots and COVID-19 boosters.
-It’s also helpful to limit infants’ exposure to frequent visitors and crowds, especially if they are at risk for severe illness and/or younger than 12 weeks of age.
+The best thing parents and caregivers can do to stay healthy and safe is to practice all the measures that were emphasized during the pandemic: avoid contact with those who are sick, wash hands frequently, clean and disinfect surfaces and stay up to date on all routine vaccinations, including flu shots and COVID-19 boosters.
+It’s also helpful to limit exposure to frequent visitors and crowds, especially if you have a child at risk for severe illness and/or younger than 12 weeks of age.

-If you have questions about RSV or need care for your child, contact your child’s primary care provider.
+If you have questions about RSV or need care, contact your primary care provider.
 If you need to find a doctor, you can use our provider directory.
 Through Providence Express Care Virtual, you can also access a full range of healthcare services.